Nikhil3951/Smart-Attendance-Using-Face-Recognition/README.md

 # Smart-Attendance-Using-Face-Recognition
-Face Recognition using Open CV #This project is developed by G.Venkata Nikhil
+Face Recognition using Open CV #This project is developed by G.Venkata Nikhil.
 Steps: Initially,you will be having an empty StudentDetails.csv file.
 After each person's registration it will be updated.
 1.)Run the file Smart_Attendance.py.
 2.)You'll come across a GUI interface with a set of buttons and attributes.Follow the below procedure now.